Thursday, October 12, 2017

 School Of Social Work

-This year's symposium will explore tensions and affinities between organized labor, the profession of social work, and other social justice movements.
-Panelists will trace the histories of the professionalization of social work and the American labor movement from intersectional and critical perspectives, asking: How have organizing efforts to advance economic equality simultaneously exacerbated racial and gender inequalities?
+The 2017 symposium explored tensions and affinities between organized labor, the profession of social work, and other social justice movements.
+Panelists traced the histories of the professionalization of social work and the American labor movement from intersectional and critical perspectives, asking: How have organizing efforts to advance economic equality simultaneously exacerbated racial and gender inequalities?
 Why have social workers been largely absent from the American labor movement?
 How is social work positioned to respond to the changing nature of work - related to automation, the decline in manufacturing, the disappearance of welfare, neoliberal economic policies, and an expanding service sector and gig-economy - and how might social workers and labor organizers contribute to a reimagined and revitalized labor movement?

 Lynn Videka, Dean and Collegiate Professor of Social Work, University of Michigan School of Social Work